bartek-ciesielski/covid-charts-rect-app/README.md

 Current features include:

+- application uses Coronavirus Data API from Johns Hopkins CSSE.
+The API returns cases by country and are updated daily.
 - option to choose countries to compare
 - scalable chart
 - option to choose start number of chart
 - compare in three categories (confirmed cases, deaths, recoverd)
 - table of all countries with sort options by name, confirmed cases, deaths, recoverd
+- it can be used on desktops and mobiles (RWD)

 ## Data